ewine-project/RSSI-based-OFDM-signal-classification/README.md

 A second dataset, used for validation, was captured at Dublin, Ireland.
 The dataset can be found [here](https://github.com/ewine-project/lte-wifi-iq-samples).

 ## Model description

+## Contact
+For further information, you can contact me at jaron.fontaine@ugent.be.